-I loathe talking on the phone.
+I hate talking on the phone.
 I can’t tell you how many companies I’ve passed on doing business with simply because they required I call to make inquiries.
 When it comes to food delivery, I only choose restaurants that allow me to order online.
 If my phone rings, the only way I’m answering is if the call is coming from someone I know — and even then it’s iffy.

 I know I’m not the only introvert that hates phone calls, and there are plenty of us who actually have anxiety talking on the phone.
 It’s kind of a known thing — I mean, there are entire comics dedicated to the subject.
 But why do most introverts hate phone calls so much?

 First and foremost, a ringing phone is incredibly intrusive.
 Like an alarm clock or crying baby, it demands attention RIGHT NOW!
 We have to switch gears quickly, wrenching our focus away from whatever we were doing — and when you’re deep in thought, that’s really irritating.
-Furthermore, we don’t have time to mentally prepare for the conversation, which, for introverts, is like pulling teeth.
+Furthermore, we don’t have time to mentally prepare for the conversation, which, for introverts, can be like pulling teeth.

 Many phone calls (or at least the opening moments) are chock-full of small talk.
 Since the majority of introverts aren’t fond of small talk, this immediately starts the call off on an awkward note.
 This inane chitchat feels fake, and we’re left wondering how much is enough to be polite before moving on to the “real” conversation.